Craig Pindell, Fine Art Photographer

 Evaluation:

+accurate image evaluation from the contact sheets.
 When the contact print

 is correctly exposed I can tell which negative contains the proper